Panneberry/playground/README.md

 # playground
 just for fun

-# Note new thing I've learn
+# Note new things I've learn

 ## What is the "e" Character in JavaScript?
 In JavaScript, the "e" character is used in big numbers.
 For example, 1e3 means 1 with 3 zeroes after it, which is 1000!